malakhovks/capillary-automated-analysis/README.md

 python path so imports such as `from Image_Analysis ...` work without any manual path editing.

+When the notebook is executed on the latest Google Colab runtimes (Python 3.12) the installer automatically switches to the dedicated `requirements-py312-colab.txt` constraints file.
+This keeps the dependency set compatible with the new interpreter without requiring any changes to existing setup cells.
+Older runtimes (Python 3.11 and 3.10) continue to use the corresponding requirements files to maximise compatibility.

 ## Run Pipeline
 ### Run Image Automated Analysis Pipeline
 - Run full pipeline for specific image analysis: